Lalduhoma: Indian National Congress

-Inspired by Gandhi to work in politics, particularly on the political and social turmoil environment in Mizoram due to Mizo National Front insurgency that started in 1966, Lalduhoma resigned from police service to join the Indian National Congress party in 1984.
-Indira Gandhi's ministry entrusted him to resolve the insurgency by negotiating the MNF leader Laldenga.
-He visited Laldenga in London and persuaded him for peace talk with the Government of India.
-He also made Laldenga to make a message to the Mizo people that INC was the instrumental party of peace.
-As the elected Chief Minister Lal Thanhawla later reported, the recorded message made by Lalduhoma was the key in the success of INC in the 1984 Mizoram Legislative Assembly election.
-Lalduhoma contested from Lunglei constituency, but lost.
+Inspired by Gandhi to work in politics (particularly regarding political and social turmoil that started in Mizoram in 1966 due to the Mizo National Front insurgency), Lalduhoma resigned from the police service to join the Indian National Congress party in 1984.
+Indira Gandhi's ministry entrusted him to resolve the insurgency by negotiating with the MNF leader, Laldenga.
+He visited Laldenga in London and persuaded him to join a peace talk with the Government of India.
+He also convinced Laldenga to inform the Mizo people that INC was the instrumental party of peace.
+As the elected Chief Minister Lal Thanhawla later reported, the recorded message made by Lalduhoma was key in the success of INC in the 1984 Mizoram Legislative Assembly election.
+Lalduhoma contested this result from the Lunglei constituency, but lost to Lalhmingthanga of People's Conference party.
 Realising his political situation, Indira Gandhi told the Governor of Mizoram H. S. Dubey to make provision and privileges for Lalduhoma.
-Laduhoma was immediately appointed as Vice Chairman of Mizoram State Planning Board, at the rank of cabinet ministers.
+Laduhoma was immediately appointed Vice-Chairman of Mizoram State Planning Board, at the rank of cabinet ministers.

-Lalduhoma was elected on 31 May 1984 as President of Mizoram INC. His political goal focussed on peace talk and then arranged for Ladenga to return to India.
+Lalduhoma was elected on 31 May 1984 as President of Mizoram INC. His political goal focussed on peace talks, and he arranged for Ladenga to return to India.
 Laldenga and Indira Gandhi were scheduled to meet in the afternoon of 31 October, but Gandhi was assassinated in that morning.
-In the 1984 Lok Sabha election in December, Laduhoma was elected as an INC candidate from Mizoram constituency.
+In the 1984 Lok Sabha election in December, Laduhoma was elected as an INC candidate from the Mizoram constituency.
 He was compelled to abdicate as President of INC the same year.
-As his party lacked actions for peace to his expectations, he withdrew membership from INC in 1986, which became a violation of the provision under the Anti-Defection Law of 1985 to remain in legislatures.
-According to the Constitution of India (Fifty-Second Amendment of 1985) Tenth Schedule (paragraph 2 clause 1a), members of the parliament and state legislature can be disqualified if they leave the party for which they were elected.
-The Lok Sabha Speaker disqualified him on 24 November 1988, and became the first MP to be disqualified under the anti-defection law in India for giving up membership of the party which he represented.
+As his party failed to meet his expectations regarding peace actions, and accusations against him of conspiring against his party leaders, especially the president Lal Thanhawla, he withdrew his membership from INC in 1986.
+This represented a violation of the provision under the Anti-Defection Law of 1985 to remain in respective parties after legislative election.
+According to the Constitution of India (Fifty-Second Amendment of 1985) Tenth Schedule (paragraph 2 clause 1a), members of the Parliament and state legislature can be disqualified if they leave the party for which they were elected.
+The Lok Sabha Speaker disqualified him on 24 November 1988, and he became the first MP to be disqualified under the anti-defection law in India for giving up membership of the party which he represented.
 He later commented, saying, "I am proud of my first defection, of that decision... [because it was] for the cause of peace in my state, because the peace process was getting delayed."
-He formed Mizo National Union (MNU) in 1986 that later merged with Mizoram People's Conference and was made working President.
+He formed Mizo National Union (MNU) (which later merged with Mizoram People's Conference) in 1986 and was made working President.